MicrosoftDocs/Viva/Viva/insights/personal/Overview/MyA-faq.md

 #### Q1.
 Who can see my data?

 Only you can see your data.
 The statistics and insights that are generated from your data are for your eyes only.
-Your manager or system administrator cannot view your personal data.
+Your manager or system administrator can't view your personal data.

 For more details, see the [Privacy guide](Privacy-Guide-users.md).